netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 an occurrence will last.
 This document allows the interval between occurrences to be shorter than the duration of each occurrence (e.g., a recurring event is scheduled to start every day for a duration of 2 days).

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
-The value of the "count" node MUST be greater than 1, the "start-time-utc" value always counts as the first occurrence.
+The "count" value MUST be greater than 1, the "start-time-utc" value always counts as the first occurrence.

    The "recurrence-utc" grouping is designed to be reused in scheduling contexts